basefarm/ocp_bf-egressproxy/README.md

 ### Create egressproxy service

-You can set ID to whatever you like.
-The ID will be part of the names like this:
+You can set NAME to whatever you like.
+The NAME will be part of the names like this:

-- Service: egressproxy-${ID}
+- Service: egressproxy-${NAME}
-- ConfigMap: egressproxy-${ID}-a-allow-policy
+- ConfigMap: egressproxy-${NAME}-a-allow-policy
-- DeploymentConfig: egressproxy-${ID}-a
+- DeploymentConfig: egressproxy-${NAME}-a
-- ConfigMap: egressproxy-${ID}-b-allow-policy
+- ConfigMap: egressproxy-${NAME}-b-allow-policy
-- DeploymentConfig: egressproxy-${ID}-b
+- DeploymentConfig: egressproxy-${NAME}-b

 ```
-oc process ID=default -f templates/egressproxy-template.yaml | oc create -f -
+oc process NAME=default -f templates/egressproxy-template.yaml | oc create -f -
 ```

 ### Setup RBAC